ernaliazman/spnotes1/README.md

 # spnotes

 A new Flutter project.
-This project was contributed by Hanisah Binti Nazarudddin and Nur Erna Alia Binti Azman for mobile app project.
+This project was contributed by Hanisah Binti Nazarudddin(pijjacheese) and Nur Erna Alia Binti Azman(ernalizaman) for mobile app project.